FHICT-S-Siem/S4-SiemLucassen-SmartHome/README.md

 - https://pytorch.org/

 ## Hardware
-Using Docker, I push and run my object detection script on the Jetson Nano, to detect cats with the mounted camera. <br>
+I wrote a dockerfile to push and run my object detection script on the Jetson Nano, to detect cats with the mounted camera. <br>

 A problem I came across when running the object detection model on a Jetson, is to make use of the CUDA (GPU), instead of the CPU when detecting objects.<br>
 You will have to flash your Jetson with a JetPack SDK corresponding with the CUDA version you want to use.<br>